doersino/excessivelyadequate.com/README.md

 ## Notes

-* Might need to run `networksetup -setv6off “Wi-Fi”` before doing any fancy Ruby stuff because `api.rubygems.org` (or something on the way there) can't properly speak IPv6.
+* ~~Might need to run `networksetup -setv6off “Wi-Fi”` before doing any fancy Ruby stuff because `api.rubygems.org` (or something on the way there) can't properly speak IPv6.
 Then turn it back on again using `networksetup -setv6automatic “Wi-Fi”`.
-Ugh.
+Ugh.~~ Probably not necessary anymore.
 * Files to be used in posts are to be sorted into `static/`, theme assets into `assets/`.

 ## License

-My blog posts are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
+My blog posts are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License unless otherwise noted.

 The software in this repository (i.e. everything *outside* of `_posts` and `static`) is licensed under the more liberal MIT License, see `LICENSE`.
 This license does not, however, apply to the following: